 Nevertheless, a repetitive moment is uniting a lot of those AI/Big Data/Smart Data/Large Scale initiatives: After initial requests, departments suddenly realize, that knowledge transfer for their business processes is time consuming and results do not excel expectations.
 Thus, Data Science is certainly no magic black box; Additionally, data scientists try to advertise internally to propagate more experiments and collaborations.
 If not given, those get demotivated.

 Learning from agile development, we already had understood the necessity of a product owner being in close contact to business requirements and stakeholders.
 Being the product owner is a full-time position.
 Consequently, in most projects, the product owner needs support for doing complex analysis across customer interactions and past data.
 Therefore, I suggest adding the role of Product Analyst to the orchestra of agile teams.
 This role can avoid siloed organizations according to Conway’s Law, away from analytics departments into embedded data science.

 Qualifying the product analyst

-The Product Analyst should be responsible for all product related analysis, utilizing customer and product data.
-Furthermore he delivers insights into existing customer base and forthcoming features.
+The Product Analyst should be responsible for all product-related analysis, utilizing customer and product data.
+Furthermore, he delivers insights into the existing customer base and forthcoming features.
 The Product Analyst is part of both hardware and software engineering teams.
 The essential level of education is formulated by the product complexity and the amount of data present.
-While an AI driven smart home application requires a data scientist, fully qualified in natural sciences, a rock solid university degree and a passion for number-crunching should be sufficient for a KPI driven business application.
-No doubt, the requirements for the hardware and software engineers will vary accordingly.
+While an AI-driven smart home application requires a data scientist, fully qualified in natural sciences, a rock-solid university degree and a passion for number-crunching should be sufficient for a KPI-driven business application.
+No doubt, the requirements for hardware and software engineers will vary accordingly.

 Embedding product analysts in agile development teams